Cookie Warning Notice: Do You Need One On Your Website?

 The GDPR was initiated as a directive from the European Union.
 Under these directives, several requirements have been placed on the collection of cookies for tracking users.

-• Know the type of cookies — essential and nonessential — that their website or app uses and what categories these cookies fall under.
+• Step One: Know the type of cookies — essential and nonessential — that their website or app uses and what categories these cookies fall under.

-• List all cookies in both the privacy policy and cookie policies of the website or app.
+• Step Two: List all cookies in both the privacy policy and cookie policies of the website or app.

-• Inform users about the cookies being used on the website or app, explaining it in explicit, GDPR-compliant, cookie warning language.
+• Step Three: Inform users about the cookies being used on the website or app, explaining it in explicit, GDPR-compliant, cookie warning language.

-• Only activate nonessential cookies if a user authorizes their use.
+• Step Four: Only activate nonessential cookies if a user authorizes their use.

-• Give users the option to withdraw or alter their cookie preferences at any given time.
+• Step Five: Give users the option to withdraw or alter their cookie preferences at any given time.

-• Maintain consent logs of user cookie preferences.
+• Step Six: Maintain consent logs of user cookie preferences.

 Exemptions

-For example, this exemption applies to you if you own an e-commerce site that uses a session cookie that allows users to place items in their cart during their time on the website.
+For example, exemption applies if you own an e-commerce site that uses a session cookie that allows users to place items in their cart during their time on the website.

-It also applies if you rely on a load balancing cookie to allocate your network traffic over a range of servers — because the primary function of such a cookie is to identify one of the servers.
+It also applies if you rely on a load balancing cookie to allocate your network traffic over a range of servers when the primary function of such a cookie is to identify one of the servers.

 Record Keeping

-What if your website also uses third-party cookies?
-Then you need to ensure that users are informed of these third parties, directing them to the respective privacy and cookie policies.
+If your website also uses third-party cookies, you need to ensure that users are informed of these third parties, directing them to the respective privacy and cookie policies.

 Consent